NameeOberst/model-hq-docs/model-hq-markdown-docs/v1/chat/chat.md

 ![chat](chat/04_AniDemo.gif)

 ### 2.1 Model selector
-The Model control is used to select which model will power the Chat session.
-The control lists available models by size and name.
+The Model selector dropdown menu is used to select which model will power the Chat session.
+The dropdown menu lists available models by size and name.
+If the model selected is not yet downloaded on the user's device, it will download the model at this time.

 ![config](chat/05_modelsExpanded.png)